alissonperez/deepicker/CONTRIBUTING.md

 Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
 In the absence of such guidelines, mimic the styles and patterns in the existing code-base.

-## How to merge

-Please do a `Squash and merge` since we want only one commit for your updates into `master` branch.